pjstadig/drifter/README.md

 In addition, a store need not be a database, and wayfarer does not assume that it is.
 There is no DSL that will unify an RDBMS and Redis.
 Even against a database you may want to run arbitrary Clojure migrations that query some data, munge it, and reinsert it.
-There is no DSL that will unify a SQL DML and arbitrary Clojure functions.

 A wayfarer migration is specialized for a particular backend.
 In the case of the JDBC backend, a migration is a string of arbitrary SQL that is specialized